baykovvn/network_scripts/readme.md

 # network_scripts
 For normal use you have to create two files.
-One with list of switch IP adresses (or other devices) and another file for list of commands for exec.
+One with list of switch IP adresses (or other devices) and another file for list of commands for exec (predefined file name: command_line_input).
 Of course, you must know admin login and pasword and use ssh on you network equipment